 The higher end cameras are wonderful and powerful and let you do things you just can’t on a phone.
 But the budget option is what gets you a taste of photography, gets you interested in stepping up to some better gear.

 So I figure tripods are similar.
-If you can afford a good one and know you’ll make good use of it, you should definitely do it.
+If you can afford an excellent one and know you’ll make good use of it, you should definitely do it.
 But if you can’t, don’t stop yourself, try out one of these excellent budget options.

 How Much Should I Spend On My First Tripod?